Windows Installer, Java Installer, Freeware Installer

-This field contains the resulted conditional statement.
+This field contains the resulted conditional statement and can also be edited using Smart Condition Edit Control.
 Use the [ Validate ] button to validate it.

-NoteIf the condition is invalid, you will be prompted with an error message that will indicate the beginning of the error.
+NoteIf the condition is invalid, you will be prompted with an error message that will indicate the error's beginning.

 This section allows you to insert operands in the statement.